jonathan-vella/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/README.md

 At the end of this workshop, you will be able to leverage the existing enterprise scale architectures, able to build your own as well as understanding how to establish a policy driven governance. .

-## Pre-learning, certifications, and Azure subscription requirements for this module are listed [here](https://github.com/jonathan-vella/CAF-Expert-Learning-Path/blob/main/agenda-and-requirements.md).
+## Before attending please review the requiremments (self-paced online courses, certifications, Azure subscription) for this module are listed [here](https://github.com/jonathan-vella/CAF-Expert-Learning-Path/blob/main/agenda-and-requirements.md).

 ## Agenda